How To Deal With Negative User Feedback For Your SaaS? Handle it like Bill Gates!

 - When handled properly, complaints can actually lead to increased user satisfaction.
 That’s not just about the solution provided, but also the way you put it across

-- As well as improving retention through satisfaction, negative feedback can tell you how to improve your product, as long as you know which feedback to listen to…
+- You can also improve retention through satisfaction, negative feedback can tell you how to improve your product.

 You should care about negative feedback, because your customers – actual and potential – care about it: